binaryphile/binaryphile.github.io/_posts/2020-02-18-what-the-heck-do-those-cassandra-latency-metrics-mean-anyways.md

 as a write to a disk.
 Mutation includes replication to the cluster.
-You can see the how the statistics are updated in the [`mutate`] method by the [`writeMetrics`].[`addNano`] call. (note that Dropwizard tracks raw data in nanoseconds, but reports in milliseconds.)
+You can see the how the statistics are updated in the [`mutate`] method by the [`writeMetrics`].[`addNano`] call. (note that Dropwizard tracks raw data in nanoseconds, but reports in microseconds.)

 You can find the mappings of attribute names to code in the Dropwizard [JMX reporter] and the implementation of the metrics in the Dropwizard